 - Your favorite songs...

-Retrospective games in agile: Tangram style 🔺
+Retrospective Games in Agile: Tangram Style 🔺

-17. Remote retrospective game on online whiteboard
+Retro game #20 on the online whiteboard

 Duration: 5-15 minutes | Goal: Setting the stage

-Idea: To activate the creative juices in the team, you solve a tangram (a small puzzle).
+To activate the creative juices in the team, you solve a tangram (a small puzzle).

 One of the many fun retrospective meeting games: